 Digitalisation stands at the heart of the climate change crisis

 For years now, we in the technology industry have worked hard to showcase the power of digital technologies in solving an array of challenges facing the world.
 Carefully executed solutions, leveraging data and artificial intelligence, that held the key to alleviating intractable problems like rising emissions, rising energy prices and rising food prices.
 This year, it was especially comforting to see its overriding acceptance as the route of choice.
 As we heard repeatedly at Davos this year: You can’t go green if you’re not going digital.
 Digitalisation and sustainability have both been dominating leadership agenda in the recent past but in separate contexts.
 I believe the recognition of their interdependence this year saw a big leap forward.

-Over 20% of the world’s public companies, including us at HCL Technologies, have committed to net-zero carbon emission targets.
+Over 20% of the world’s public companies, including us at HCLTech, have committed to net-zero carbon emission targets.
 Several of the contributing metrics on this journey can be addressed through technological interventions.
 The list is long and some solutions are literally low-hanging fruits.
 Davos reminded this truth more loudly this year and I hope the word has travelled far.

 The need to embrace Skills-in-progress

 There is no doubt that we’re all operating in an environment that demands lifelong learning today.
 Studies showcased at Davos revealed that a billion people are going to need reskilling and relearning by 2030.
 Clearly, this will transpire over a continuum, as we find ourselves in a mega-transition.
 It is time for workplaces to adapt to changing people – people in the middle of their upskilling or reskilling process.
 Time to mind the gap by recognizing the growing phenomenon of “skills-in-progress” and embrace those on the move through a plug-and-play approach, with skill-based hiring and easy mobility of credentials.